Education and Engagement Opportunities

 If you have a specific training topic in mind, we would be happy to work with you on developing a workshop or training session.

-The OII is happy to offer a land acknowledgement workshop which is bookable via the Queen’s HR Catalogue.
-However, if you would like a session facilitated for your department or faculty, please contact the OII directly to coordinate this.
+The OII is happy to offer support in drafting a personalized land acknowledgement for your unit, department, or club.
+Please contact the OII directly to coordinate a meeting or for additional resources.

 From Diversity to Inclusion in the Workplace Certificate